onyx-platform/onyx/doc/user-guide/concepts.md

 #### Function

-A function is a function that receives segments and emits segments for further processing.
+A function is a construct that receives segments and emits segments for further processing.
+It literally translate down to a Clojure function.

 #### Plugin